Granulomatosis with polyangiitis (GPA): What you need to know

 The cause is unknown, but GPA is not a type of cancer or infection.

-With early treatment and diagnosis, a patient with Wegener's granulomatosis can make a full recovery.
+With early treatment and diagnosis, the symptoms of GPA can go into remission.
 Untreated, it can lead to kidney failure and death.

 They all feature an autoimmune attack by an abnormal type of circulating antibody called antineutrophil cytoplasmic antibodies (ANCAs).